natverse/malevnc/README.md

 The goal of malevnc is to provide a package to support analysis on the Janelia male VNC dataset aka (MANC).
 Note that this package points to private resources made available by the male VNC project led by the FlyEM team at Janelia.
-Please do not share with anyone who does not have permissions to access the VNC neuprint dataset.
+You will therefore need appropriate authorisation both to install the package from github and access the data.

 ## Installation